ethereum/EIPs/EIPS/eip-nonfungible_data_token.md

 The suggested data field in the NFT is used either for storing data directly, like a counter or address.
 If more data is required the implementer should fall back to authenticated data structures, like merkle- or patricia-trees.

-The proposal for this ERC stems from the [distributed breeding proposal](https://ethresear.ch/t/a-distributed-breeding-function/5264) to allow better integration of NFTs accross sidechains. [ost.com](https://ost.com/), [Skale](https://skalelabs.com/), [POA](https://poa.network/), and [LeapDAO](https://leapdao.org/) have been part of the discussion.
+The proposal for this ERC stems from the [distributed breeding proposal](https://ethresear.ch/t/a-distributed-breeding-function/5264) to allow better integration of NFTs across side-chains. [ost.com](https://ost.com/), [Skale](https://skalelabs.com/), [POA](https://poa.network/), and [LeapDAO](https://leapdao.org/) have been part of the discussion.

 ## Backwards Compatibility

-🤷‍♂️ No related proposals are known to the author, hence no backwards compatability to consider.
+🤷‍♂️ No related proposals are known to the author, hence no backwards compatibility to consider.

 ## Test Cases